 This section discusses how lecture recordings are scheduled.

-In accordance with UNSW policy, all lectures timetabled within a lecture recording enabled venue, within weeks 1-12 of semester, are automatically scheduled for recording.
+In accordance with UNSW policy, all lectures timetabled within a lecture recording enabled venue, within weeks 1-10 of term (weeks 1-12 of semester for UNSW Canberra), are automatically scheduled for recording.
 All scheduling details are automatically populated by the timetabling interface within myUNSW and any later changes to a schedule within myUNSW will automatically update the schedule within UNSW Lecture Recordings+.
 We recommend that you contact your school/faculty timetabling officer if you wish to check or update your current timetable and/or lecture recording schedule.

 Note: Tutorials and other timetabled events are not recorded.